What’s a Voice bot?

 Preventing consumer interruptions

-Turn off the ability to interrupt in statements that should be heard in full, such as legal notices.
+Turn off the ability to interrupt for messages that should be heard in full, such as legal notices.
 When the setting is disabled, if the consumer interrupts the Voice bot while it’s playing the message, the consumer’s input—whether speech or touch-tone (DTMF)—is simply discarded.

-It’s not possible to configure handling of consumer silence at the bot level.
+It’s not possible to configure handling of consumer interruptions at the bot level.
 This is done at the interaction level.

 Context switching